droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 The rooftop is largely as described in <span class="citation">Q43.
 Hole in Roof (p.
 140)</span>, <span class="citation">Q44.
 Dragon Gargoyle (p.
 141)</span>, <span class="citation">Q45.
 Ancient Ballista (p.
 141)</span>, <span class="citation">Q46.
 Destroyed Ballista (p.
 141)</span>, <span class="citation">Q47.
 Roof Turrets (p.
 141)</span>, <span class="citation">Q48.
 Roof’s Edge (p.
 141)</span>), and <span class="citation">Q49.
 Beacon Tower Door (p.
 141)</span>.

 However, the dragon gargoyle isn’t magical, and doesn’t whisper aloud when the players pass in front of it.
 In addition, a player who approaches or inspects <span class="citation">Q46.
 Destroyed Ballista (p.
 141)</span> notices that it appears to have been pointed at <span class="citation">Q53.
 Beacon of Argynvostholt (p.
 142)</span> before its destruction.
-(A player who succeeds on a DC 15 Wisdom (Perception) check notices that the tower stonework where the destroyed ballista is pointing is broken and crushed, as if gouged by an enormous set of claws.)
+(A player who succeeds on a DC 23 Perception check notices that the tower stonework where the destroyed ballista is pointing is broken and crushed, as if gouged by an enormous set of claws.)

-If the players, while all are wearing garments or gear bearing the insignia of the Order of the Silver Dragon, identify themselves as members or soldiers of the Order and succeed on a DC 11 Charisma (Deception) check, the two **phantom warriors** in <span class="citation">Q52.
+If the players, while all are wearing garments or gear bearing the insignia of the Order of the Silver Dragon, identify themselves as members or soldiers of the Order and succeed on a DC 21 Deception check, the two **phantom warriors** in <span class="citation">Q52.
 Beacon Turrets (p.
 141)</span> demand the players speak Commander Horngaard's password before allowing them to approach <span class="citation">Q49.
 Beacon Tower Door (p.
 141)</span>.

-If the players fail to speak the password ("From this until the end of days"), or if any of the visible players aren't wearing garments or gear bearing the Order's insignia, the phantom warriors attack the players on sight, making ***spectral longbow*** attacks against any living character within their line of sight.
-(The **phantom warriors** have 16 (+3) Dexterity, and their ***spectral longbow*** attacks have +5 to hit and deal 7 (1d8 + 3) force damage on a hit.)
+If the players fail to speak the password ("From this until the end of days"), or if any of the visible players aren't wearing garments or gear bearing the Order's insignia, the phantom warriors attack the players on sight, making ***Phantom Bow*** attacks against any living character within their line of sight.
 A character can escape their line of sight by taking cover behind the mansion’s central roof, the turrets containing <span class="citation">Q31.
 East Staircases (p.
 138)</span>, <span class="citation">Q47.
 Roof Turrets (p.
 141)</span>.

 The interior of the beacon’s tower is largely as described in <span class="citation">Q50.
 Beacon, Lower Landing (p.
 141)</span>, <span class="citation">Q51.
 Beacon, Upper Landing (p.
 141)</span>, and <span class="citation">Q52.
 Beacon Turrets (p.
 141)</span>, except for the changes to the **phantom warriors** described above.